Teemo6/Visualization_of_Allocations/README.md

 - Highlight lines that allocated memory on the heap at runtime.
 - Display how many objects, what types and how much memory has each line allocated.
 - Aggregate line data to see a method and class total allocation size.
-- Show table containing detailed information with interactive links.
+- Tables containing detailed information with interactive links.
 - Trace duplicates to their sources.
 - Customize highlight color settings.